-Further information regarding the siting of composting facilities can be obtained from Guidelines for separation distances.
+Further information regarding the siting of composting facilities can be obtained from Evaluation distances for effective air guality and noise management (EPA 2019).

 3 Design of composting facilities

 Windrow liner

 Open windrow composting facilities should receive, store and process incoming feedstocks on a low permeability liner with a 2% minimum drainage gradient that directs wastewater to a leachate collection system.
 The liner should be constructed to minimise infiltration of leachate into the soil, subsoil, surface water and groundwater.